SNJY7/mingen/README.md

 All markdown files will be converted to html files.
 The first line will be used as the title and heading.

+Name your files starting with the date of creation in the format YYYY-MM-DD-title-of-the-post.md (ex.
+2022-05-15-test-post.md) to sort by creation date.

 # Example site

 [SNJY7.github.io](https://github.com/snjy7/snjy7.github.io)